+The results of the previous section will now be applied to structural reduction in directed networks in a novel manner.
 We start by introducing the necessary terminology.
-The process of expressing node mappings in factored form, with the right-most factors chosen from as few as possible unique ones, will be referred to as functional uniformization.
-Furthermore, the process of minimizing the number of nodes in a functionally uniformized network, by merging as many nodes as is possible to share common right-most factors and (node) inputs, will be termed node rationalization.
-This form of structural transformation of a network results in a reduction in the number of nodes, with each of the newly formed nodes having either multiple inputs or multiple outputs or both.
-The resulting network has fewer connected dynamical systems, represented by nodes, with vector (i.e. parallelized) edges joining them.
+The process of expressing node mappings in factored form, with the rightmost factors chosen from as few as possible unique ones, is referred to as functional uniformization.
+Furthermore, the process of minimizing the number of nodes in a functionally uniformized network, by merging as many nodes as is possible to share common right-most factors and (node) inputs, is termed node rationalization.
+This form of structural transformation of a network results in a reduction in the number of nodes, with each of the resultant nodes possessing either multiple inputs or multiple outputs or both.
+The resulting network has fewer connected dynamical systems, represented by nodes, with vector (i.e., parallelized) edges joining them.